-The only reason a STAR+PLUS Waiver (SPW) AL provider could refuse to accept a referral is if the member's condition makes the member inappropriate for the facility according to the facility's personal care licensure.
+The only reason a STAR+PLUS Home and Community Based Services (HCBS) program assisted living (AL) provider could refuse to accept a referral is if the member's condition makes the member inappropriate for the facility according to the facility's personal care licensure.

 Having a communicable disease does not necessarily make a member inappropriate for placement in an AL setting.
 Transmission of communicable diseases and conditions can be prevented through the implementation of infection control procedures, including universal precautions.
 Licensure standards for personal care facilities require facilities to have Infection Control Policy and Procedures, including universal precautions, in operation to safeguard employees and residents from these and other diseases, and contagious conditions.
-If transmission of the condition or disease cannot be controlled, the member cannot be placed in an SPW AL setting.
+If transmission of the condition or disease cannot be controlled, the member cannot be placed in a STAR+PLUS HCBS program AL setting.

-To receive AL services under SPW, the applicant must first be determined eligible for SPW.
-The Program Support Unit (PSU) coordinates with the Medicaid for the Elderly and People with Disabilities (MEPD) specialist, where applicable, to complete the Medicaid eligibility determination.
+To receive AL services under the STAR+PLUS HCBS program, the applicant must first be determined eligible for the STAR+PLUS HCBS program.
+Program Support Unit (PSU) staff coordinate with Medicaid for the Elderly and People with Disabilities (MEPD) specialists, where applicable, to complete the Medicaid eligibility determination.

-The MCO discusses residential options with the member, allowing him/her to choose his/her preference.
+The MCO discusses residential options with the member, allowing the member to choose his or her preference.
 If AL is chosen, a verbal referral is made to the provider as an alert that space is needed.
 The starting date for services is a negotiated date between the MCO, the member and the AL provider.
 The initial copayment amount is computed based on the starting date.
-Form H1700-1, Individual Service Plan ─SPW (Pg.
-1), and applicable attachments are sent as follow-up, along with a copy of Form H2065-D, Notification of Managed Care Program Services, which authorizes the provider to deliver SPW services, and Form H2067-MC, Managed Care Programs Communication, confirming the negotiated service initiation date.
+Form H1700-1, Individual Service Plan (Pg.
+1), and applicable attachments are sent as follow-up, along with a copy of Form H2065-D, Notification of Managed Care Program Services, which authorizes the provider to deliver STAR+PLUS HCBS program services, and Form H2067-MC, Managed Care Programs Communication, confirming the negotiated service initiation date.

-In addition, AL facilities must:

-Note: Appropriate action must be taken if the facility finds that a member threatens the health and safety of others or himself/herself.
-If a stove or cooking unit needs to be disconnected, the service coordinator, in cooperation with the IDT, makes this decision.
-The IDT must also include the MCO, the AL provider and the member's family or responsible party , if any.
+Note: Appropriate action must be taken if the facility finds that a member threatens the health and safety of himself or herself or others.
+If a stove or cooking unit needs to be disconnected, the service coordinator, in cooperation with the interdisciplinary team (IDT), makes this decision.
+The IDT must also include the MCO, the AL provider and the member's family or authorized representative (AR), if any.

-The AL provider can disconnect the stove or cooking unit if the member exhibits a behavior that threatens the health and safety of others or himself .
+The AL provider can disconnect the stove or cooking unit if the member exhibits a behavior that threatens the health and safety of himself or herself or others.
 He must inform the service coordinator of the disconnection by the next business day after it occurs.
 The MCO investigates the situation and documents any recent or previous incidents that indicate a threat to the health or safety of the member or others.
-If the decision is made to approve a disconnection, the service coordinator documents it on Form H2067-MC that is sent to the AL provider within three calendar days.
+If the decision is made to approve a disconnection, the service coordinator documents it on Form H2067-MC that is sent to the AL provider within three days.

 Note: The facility must make oral notification no later than the first business day after the due date.
 Within five business days of the MCO receiving notification from the provider that the member has failed to pay the copayment or room and board, the MCO posts Form H2067-MC to TxMedCentral in the XXXSPW folder using the appropriate naming convention.
-Form H2067-MC serves as notification to PSU of the member's failure to pay the copayment or room and board.
-Within three business days, PSU must send the member Form H2065-D stating services will be terminated if the member fails to pay his copayment/ room and board within 30 calendar days of the date on Form H2065-D.
+Form H2067-MC serves as notification to PSU staff of the member's failure to pay the copayment or room and board.
+Within three business days, PSU staff must send the member Form H2065-D stating services will be terminated if the member fails to pay the copayment and/or room and board within 30 days of the date on Form H2065-D.